gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Ant-based Scala compiler deprecation

-The [Zinc Scala comiler](https://github.com/typesafehub/zinc) is now sufficiently stable and considerably more efficient than the Ant-based Scala compiler.
+The [Zinc Scala compiler](https://github.com/typesafehub/zinc) is now sufficiently stable and considerably more efficient than the Ant-based Scala compiler.
 We have changed the default value of `useAnt` to `false` and we are deprecating the option.
+Also, since the Zinc Scala Compiler only works in `fork` mode, we are also defaulting that option to `true` and deprecating the option.
 Please update your build scripts to remove uses of that option.

 <!--
 ### Example deprecation